-Remember, there must always be at least one volunteer attending the unit meetings who has undergone all the recruitment checks, including a criminal record check.
+Remember, there must always be at least one volunteer attending the unit meetings who has completed all their recruitment and vetting checks, including a criminal record disclosure check.

-Make sure you know who in your team needs to have a recruitment check by reading through our recruitment and vetting procedures.
+Make sure you know which checks each person in the team needs by reading our recruitment and vetting procedures.

 What qualifications do I need?